ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > extension change anything else about the upload flow?

-The client should know whether task-prov extension will be used and all parameters required for `TaskConfiguration` prior to constructing the extension body, either out-of-band from aggregators, or from information already saved on client.
+The client should know whether task-prov extension will be used and all parameters required for `TaskConfig` prior to constructing the extension body, either out-of-band from aggregators, or from information already saved on client.